holtskinner/OODesignFinalProject/README.md

 - Null pointer exceptions are not possible via the use of optionals (see below)

+> A Simple "Hello World" program in Swift.
 ```swift
 print("Hello World!")
 ```

 ## Unique Features
 🤓